 This year, our most intimate relationship was with our phones because sometimes friends don't always capture you in your best light.

-Let's be real, Bey doesn't need to prove the Sasha Fierceness of her body or her voice — we know she “Runs The World (Girls).”
+Let's be real, Bey doesn't need to prove the Sasha Fierceness of her voice -- we know she “Runs The World (Girls).”
 But it was nice to see that even the Queen B herself has bad days, too.

 With new apps like Tinder and sites like OkCupid, the dating field has drastically changed.
 It's no longer about traditional rules like “waiting until the third date to sleep with him” and more about rules for your profile picture like “stay away from baby pictures.”